 Another candidate for this saga, lol.
 Quite deserving too.

 Calm, Cool, and Collected: Lan Xi Ying (from Black & White).
 There were some who criticized her for her dead eyes and boring expressions, saying that she should stick to modeling.
 And I couldn’t disagree more.
 Seriously, that was how her character was.
 She was the type who didn’t jump up and down or scream or panic when things happened.
 Considering how her job was, it fitted.
-She couldn’t be easily upset or worked up over stuffs.
-She needed to stay calm and analyze the evidences.
+She couldn’t be easily upset or worked up over stuff.
+She needed to stay calm and analyze the evidence.
 It wasn’t like she didn’t know how to laugh or cry or joke.
 At least she was one of the rare ones that found Pi Zi funny with his jumpiness at first when they met in her lab.

 Sophisticated Yet Complicated Writer: Ding Xiao Wei aka Endless Rain (from Wayward Kenting).
 Again, it could never satisfy people with whatever role she took on since I again see people criticizing her for such a role.
 What does it say then?
 She’s just versatile in picking her role.
 Unlike the so-called ones who others support for keeping taking ‘flashy’ roles to shine, she takes on many challenges along the way with different roles.
 This one was quite daring for some people’s taste.
 But it fitted in with the rest of the characters of the story, some of them were sunshine–others tainted by their past and needed to find the courage or a reason to move on.